-While it’s true that EMV is smoothly running at the majority of Big Box retailers, the U.S. market has another 5 million devices to light up at small business locations.
+While it’s true that EMV is smoothly running at the majority of Big Box retailers, the U.S. market has another 5 million devices to light up at small business locations, especially restaurants.

 Industry experts are increasingly focused on four pinch points that seem to account for much of the SMB holdup.